MonashMath/SCI1022/Git.md

    25ab4de..6f9a119  master -> master
 ```

+ > *__Note:__* It is not strictly necessary to follow the commit+push cycle.
+You can, for example, perform 10 consecutive local commits, and then push them in one shot using a single `git push` command.
+However, we believe it is a good idea to get in the habit of pushing up to the remote repository frequently, as it serves as a guaranteed backup of the project while also allowing collaborators to "pull" in any
+changes, as we will see in the next section.

 In the last command, we explicitly tell `git push` to push the new commit to the **origin** remote repository.
 However, as mentioned before, origin is the default repository one interacts with if no remote repository is specified.
 Thus, if we replaced the `git push origin` by `git push` in the previous box we would be achieving exactly the same result.

 > *__Exercise 7:__*
 By refreshing the GitHub repository in your browser, confirm the presence of the new file by clicking on the `figures` directory link, and then on the `shakespeare_portrait.jpg` image file.

-The commands required to carry out the second iteration are (i.e., edit the `README.md` file as shown below, add the changes to the index, commit, and push):
+The commands required to carry out the second steps (i.e., edit the `README.md` file as shown below, add the changes to the index, commit, and push) are:

 ```bash
 $ cd ~/Documents/repository4sci1022